Should I Get My Master’s in Nursing? The Factors to Consider

-Those who choose to pursue nursing education roles with an MSN can also have an outsized impact by teaching the next generation of nurses.
+Those who choose to pursue nursing education roles with an MSN can also have an outsized impact by teaching the current and next generation of nurses.
 The Bureau of Labor Statistics projects employment of registered nurses to grow by 371,500 from 2018-2028—and we’ll need educators to help train these new nurses.1 By earning a higher credential and pursuing a nursing education position, you’ll be playing an even larger role in helping relieve the nursing shortage.

 This nursing shortage doesn’t just include RNs.
 Nursing faculty shortages are also an issue.
 The American Association of Colleges of Nursing reports that in 2018, U.S. nursing programs turned away over 75,029 qualified applicants from baccalaureate and graduate programs due to insufficient resources including faculty, clinical sites and clinical preceptors.2

 Factors to consider before earning an MSN

 Before you get started on the path to earning an MSN, there are several factors you’ll want to weigh.

 Why are you considering an MSN?
 Do you have an itch for formal learning?
 Do have a goal that this extra credential can help you accomplish?
 Are you hoping to advance into a new position?